maestro-server/webdocs/docs/developer/architecture/discovery_app.rst

 **Flower - Debbug Celery**

-We installed a flower, it's a control panel to centralize results throughout rabbitMQ, very useful to troubleshooting producer and consumers.
+You can install a flower, it's a control panel to centralize results throughout rabbitMQ, very useful to troubleshooting producer and consumers.

 .. code-block:: bash

+    pip install flower

     flower -A app.celery